Everest Base Camp Trek in June

 Safety

-A June trek on the EBC trail will have you battling with rain, fog, and muddy trails.
+A June trek on the Everest trail will have you battling with rain, fog, and muddy trails.
 While it will be dry at the higher reaches, you can expect heavy downpours at the lower reaches.
 It will get tricky traversing the muddy trails alone.
-Therefore we urge you to take the services of a local guide if you are planning a trek to Everest Base Camp in June.
+Therefore, we urge you to use the services of a local guide if you are planning a trek to Everest Base Camp in June.
 Also, take time out to check the weather report before embarking on your trekking adventure.

 A guide will know which trail will be safer(if there is more than one trail) and which teahouses will be open for business.
 As the off-season starts in June many teahouse owners close their businesses and head to the cities.
 You will be saving a lot of time and effort by trekking with a guide with local knowledge and contacts.